top of page

 As you probably already know, it is made from Potatoes.
 However, nowadays, they make it with a variety of grains, and even grapes.

-Wheat, rice, corn, or rye can are used as well.
+Wheat, rice, corn, or rye can be used as well.
 It usually is made in a continuous column still and even pot stills.
-Vodka would be the most neutral spirit, which is excellent for mixing or for you who don't like the "taste" of alcohol.
-I am sure you had one of the flavored Vodka's as well.
+Vodka is the most neutral spirit, which is excellent for mixing or for those who don't like the "taste" of alcohol.
+I am sure you had one of the flavored vodkas as well.

 how vodka is made miami spirits 101 pot stills copper alcohol flavored